Best LEGO Apps on iOS & Android [Updated for 2020]

 Legos are grand fun in the real world, and now your kids (and you!) can enjoy them virtually and on the go with mobile apps.
+Virtual Legos are portable, so you can have fun anywhere.
+They also build many of the same skills as the real-world versions.
 Check out these winners!

 Get the youngsters aged 4-7 into the act with this sweet building and driving game.
 The kids will get a healthy dose of problem-solving and creative thinking as they explore and experiment with familiar themes, like home, castles, and more.
 The app not only allows for creative digital play, but it will also inspire the kids to play with the real toy offline and give them some great ideas to try out.